WikiWatershed/tr-55/README.md

    2. The `cell_res` parameter gives the resolution (size) of each cell.
 It is used for converting runoff, evapotranspiration, and infiltration amounts from inches to volumes.

    3. `fn` is the function that is used to perform the runoff, evapotranspiration, and infiltration calculation.
-It is similar to `simulate_cell_year`, except it only takes `cell` and `cell_count` arguments.
+It takes `cell` and `cell_count` as arguments.

+   4. The optional parameter `current_cell` contains the string description of the cell currently being worked on (e.g. "a:deciduous_forest").

-   4. `precolumbian` is an optional boolean which determines whether to simulate the cell type as-shown or under Pre-Columbian circumstances.
+   5. The optional Boolean `precolumbian` determines whether to simulate the cell type as-shown or under Pre-Columbian circumstances.
 When a Pre-Columbian simulation is done, all developed land (NLCD 21-24) uses are treated as *mixed forest*.

+In all probability, the fourth parameter will not need to be supplied if you are calling this function from external code.

 ### `simulate_modifications`